gsiems/learn/postgresql/readme.md

 ## How/where to learn PostgreSQL

-The intent is not to create any kind of exhaustive list of questionable quality resources or badly date resources but rather to build a small list of reasonably up-to-date good quality resources.
+The intent is not to create any kind of exhaustive list of questionable quality resources or badly out-of-date resources but rather to build a small list of reasonably up-to-date good quality resources.

 ### Tutorials and training